King–Crane Commission: Secret negotiations

-The 1919 Paris Peace Conference
+The commission

-The Commission was originally proposed by the United States as an international effort to determine if the region was ready for self-determination and to see what nations, if any, the locals wanted to act as mandatory powers.
+The Commission was originally proposed by the United States as an international effort to assess the state of opinion there with regard to [the post-Ottoman Middle East], and the social, racial, and economic conditions.
 The plan received little support from the other nations, with many claimed delays.
 The Americans gradually realized that the British and French had already come to their own backroom deals about the future of the region, and new information could only muddy the waters.
 So, the United States alone sponsored the commission.

 The Commission's representatives appointed by President Woodrow Wilson were Henry Churchill King, a theologian and fellow college president (of Oberlin College), and Charles R. Crane, a prominent Democratic Party contributor.

+The dispatch of the Commission, combined with Wilson's claim that the “nationalities which are now under Turkish rule should be assured an undoubted security of life and an absolutely unmolested opportunity of an autonomous development,” sparked optimism in the Arab world that the era of imperialism was coming to an end.
+The Arabs united to form their political proposals, based on ideas of self-determination and minority rights.

 The Commission's effectiveness was hampered by the fact that it was the British army that actually protected them and controlled the translators, giving a skewed view of opinion where it was considerably easier to decry the French than the British.
 In spite of this, based on interviews with local elites, the Commission concluded that, while independence was preferred, the Americans were considered the second-best choice for a colonial power, the British the third-best, and the French easily the worst choice.